-Additional reporting requirements outside of EFIS and details about how this funding may be used are outlined in the Student Success / Learning to 18 Guiding Principles document.
+Additional reporting requirements outside of EFIS and details about how this funding may be used are outlined in the Targeted Student Supports Guiding Principles document.
 This document will be shared by the Student Achievement Division of the ministry.

 Literacy and Math Outside the School Day Allocation